neoforged/Documentation/docs/entities/index.md

 - `#tick`: This is the central tick method, and the one you will want to override in 99% of cases.
     - By default, this forwards to `#baseTick`, however this is overridden by almost every subclass.
-- `#baseTick`: This method handles updating some values common to all entities, including the "on fire" state, freezing from powder snow, the swimming state, and passing through portals.
+- `#baseTick`: This method handles updating some values common to all entities, including the "on fire" state, freezing from powder snow, the swimming state, and passing through portals. `LivingEntity` additionally handles drowning, in-block damage, and updates to the damage tracker here.
+Override this method if you want to change or add to that logic.
     - By default, `Entity#tick` will forward to this method.
 - `#rideTick`: This method is called for passengers of other entities, for example for players riding horses, or any entity that rides another entity due to use of the `/ride` command.
     - By default, this does some checks and then calls `#tick`.
 Skeletons and players override this method for special handling of riding entities.